apache/geode-native/examples/cpp/transaction/README.md

 # Transaction example
-This is a very simple example showing how to use Transaction Manger.
+This is a very simple example showing how to use TransactionManager.
 This example shows how to begin a transaction, commit a transaction, and rollback a transaction while showing exception handling.
 We commit two keys and rollback adding a third key and destroying an existing key while showing how to handle exceptions.